 Why does the Yavapai Reentry Project exist?

-Yavapai Reentry Project is a regional support system which promotes successful reintegration of formerly incarcerated individuals in a way that improves community safety by reducing criminal behavior.
+Yavapai Reentry Project is a regional support system which promotes successful reintegration of formerly incarcerated individuals to improve community safety by reducing criminal behavior.

 Programs We Provide

-Each participant may elect to enroll in the Community Coach Mentoring Program.
-This is a volunteer based program where the participant is matched with a volunteer in the community who has been trained to aid in providing referrals, emotional support, and resources.
+Each participant may elect to enroll in the Community Coach Program.
+This is a volunteer based program where a participant is matched with a volunteer in the community who has been trained to provide referrals, emotional support, and resources.